linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/08 Portfolio Balance Model.md

 8.4 A PORTFOLIO BALANCE MODEL

-Te portfolio balance model of exchange rates was pioneered by Branson (1976, 1984), Branson et al. (1977),

-Branson and Henderson (1985) and Kouri (1976) and has been subsequently modi!ed and extended in various

-directions by Obstfeld (1980), Girton and Henderson (1977), Allen and Kenen (1980) and Kenen (1982).
-Te

-model we shall look at is based upon Branson (1976) and Kouri (1976).
-Tis model is a simple version of many

-portfolio balance models because it utilizes the assumption of static exchange rate expectations; that is, the

-exchange rate is not expected to change.
-Te _Es_ ˙ expression in equation (8.1) is assumed to be zero.
+The portfolio balance model of exchange rates was pioneered by Branson (1976, 1984), Branson et al. (1977), Branson and Henderson (1985) and Kouri (1976) and has been subsequently modified and extended in various directions by Obstfeld (1980), Girton and Henderson (1977), Allen and Kenen (1980) and Kenen (1982).
+The model we shall look at is based upon Branson (1976) and Kouri (1976).
+This model is a simple version of many portfolio balance models because it utilizes the assumption of static exchange rate expectations; that is, the exchange rate is not expected to change.
+The _Es_ ˙ expression in equation (8.1) is assumed to be zero.

 In the model outlined we assume that domestic prices and output are !xed following a policy disturbance.